magento/merchdocs/src/live-search/install.md

    bin/magento setup:upgrade
    ```

-   Elasticsearch continues to manage search requests from the storefront while the Live Search service synchronizes the catalog data and indexes products in the background.
+   Elasticsearch continues to manage search requests from the storefront while the Live Search service synchronizes catalog data and indexes products in the background.

 1. Verify that the following [indexers]({% link system/index-management.md %}) are set to `Update by Schedule`: